assen-totin/cdn/INTEGRATION.md

 The module performs all tasks needed to manage the content: upload, download and delete.
 You may still implement the uploads and deletions yourself if preferred (e.g. if a custom post-processing of uploaded files like thumbnail generation is required); the CDN may be put in read-only mode in this case.

-Each file request for must be authorised before served.
+Each file request must be authorised before served.
 Authorisation is handled by an external body to which the module connects.
 The authorisation body should return some file metadata for an approved download.

 The business logic for authorisation consists of three main elements:

-- Authorisation method: we support JWT, session ID  and transparent (completely offloaded)
+- Authorisation method: we support JWT, session ID  and transparent (completely offloaded ro external app/service)
 - Request type: specifies the format of the request that will be sent to the external authorisation body; we support SQL, JSON, XML and Mongo.
-- Transport type: specifies how to connect to the external authorisation body; we support MySQL, PostgreSQL, Oracle, Mongo, Redis, Internal, HTTP, TCP and Unix domain socket.
+- Transport type: specifies how to connect to the external authorisation body; we support MySQL, PostgreSQL, Oracle, Mongo, Redis, HTTP, TCP and Unix domain socket plus an extra one called Internal.

 # Authorisation method

 Authorisation token may be supplied in:

 - Authorization header, as `Bearer <token>` (default)
-- In custom header: set its name in configuration
+- In custom header: set its name in CDN configuration
-- In a cookie: set its name in configuration
+- In a cookie: set its name in CDN configuration

 The authorisation method determines how this authentication token will be processed to extract the actual authorisation token, which is then passed to the authorisation backend.